yli-yasir/simple-web-rtc-promises/README.md

-# A Simple WebRTC Example that uses promises.
+# A Simple WebRTC example that uses promises.

 The code in `rtc.js` can be used as follows: